Building Lives - Our Careers Target

 A warming climate means hotter drier summers.
 Population growth will also bring greater demand for water in homes and agriculture.
 Water is an important raw material in construction, and we must play our part in ensuring that we use this increasingly precious resource wisely to conserve supplies for everyone.
 Reducing our consumption also helps keep water in our reservoirs, rivers and streams supporting important habitats and biodiversity.

 There are a number of ways in which we can address the challenge of water resilience in what we do.
 We can reduce the amount of water we use during the construction process.
-We can influence the market by choosing materials manufactured using less water.
+We can influence the market by choosing materials which use less water in their manufacturing.
 We can design our buildings so that they need to use less water when occupied.

 Here are some of the ways we are reducing water consumption on our projects:

 Where we are responsible for fitting out buildings, water efficient appliances, fittings and fixtures come as standard.
-Our target is to design and build homes that consume fewer than 105 litres of water internally per person per day.
-We engage our clients early in the project design process, to understand their project sustainability aspirations and requirements.
-Then we propose a range of cost-effective measures which meet both the clients’ and our 10 Point Plan requirements.
+We engage our customers early in the project design process to understand their project sustainability aspirations and requirements.
+We then propose a range of cost-effective measures which meet both our customers’ and our requirements.

-We have experience and expertise in planning and constructing all forms of sustainable urban drainage systems (SUDSs).
+We have experience and expertise in planning and constructing all forms of sustainable urban drainage systems (SuDS).
 These ensure that the buildings and developments we construct are more resilient to extreme weather.
-They mitigate risk to the built and natural environment from surface water and flood, by slowing and holding back water.
+They mitigate risk to the built and natural environment from surface water and floods, by slowing and holding back water.